 2. More transactions, greater trust, less fraud

-In-app communication tools like chat, voice and video calling ensure that your customers conduct transactions within the context of your platform instead of simply using it to make initial contact with a buyer or seller and skipping your platform fees.
+Building tools in-app like chat, voice, and video calling ensure that your customers conduct transactions within the context of your platform instead of simply using it to make initial contact with a buyer or seller and never progressing down the sales funnel.

-In-app video also helps to prevent scammers defrauding your customers by helping buyers determine whether sellers are trustworthy (and vice versa) through face-to-face interaction.
-And as a bonus, simply having this feature helps to build trust in your platform even if individual users come across as sketchy – especially when paired with good moderation tools that allow users to flag suspicious profiles.
+And as a bonus, simply having video calling API helps to build trust in your platform – especially when paired with good moderation tools that allow users to flag suspicious profiles.

 In-app video chat means greater app stickiness, greater user trust, more loyal customers, and ultimately, increased revenue.

 3. Moderation tools